flaudem/ProjetDeepLearnig_IAS/README.md

 Most of the images in the test set are hidden.
 A small subset of test images has been included for writing code.
 More details on the data acquisition and processes are available at https://arxiv.org/abs/2005.02162
 ### Understanding the data
-To further understand the task, let’s explore the wheat images and the associated bounding boxes:
+To further understand the task, let’s explore the wheat images and the associated bounding boxes:<br>
 **Train images :**
  * There is a total of 3422 unique train images
  * There is a total of 3373 unique images with masks and some images don’t have any masks